p4l4s6/IoT-mini-project-1/README.md

 <br>

 ## Preparing the Backend
+If you want to setup your own cloud server use the below instruction

 Step 1: Login to your backend cloud server
 ```
 ssh user@server
 ```
+the user is the user of your cloud server and server is the ip of your cloud server.
+Make sure you have the ability to comiple c++ code in server also Make and Gcc installed in the server.

 Step 2: Clone this repository
 ```